Employment Opportunities at Families Together

 Minimum requirements for the position include:

-- An associate’s or bachelor’s degree and at least 21 higher education credits in early childhood education, child development, elementary education, and/or early childhood special education.
+- A bachelor’s degree and at least 21 semester hours in early childhood education, child development, and/or early childhood special education and 3 semester hours (or equivalent training) in administration, leadership, or management.

-- Proficiency (or willingness to develop proficiency) in using Google applications (including Gmail, Drive and Docs, Photos, Calendar, and Sheets) and taking photos with a smartphone/iPod.
+- Proficiency in using Google applications (including Gmail, Drive and Docs, Photos, Calendar, Slides and Sheets), Survey Monkey, MailChimp, MS Word, PowerPoint and Excel.

-- The ability to see clearly at close and far distance, stand and walk for long periods, lift up to 50 pounds, and crouch, kneel, stoop or crawl with ease.
+- The ability to see clearly at close and far distance, stand and walk for long periods, lift up to 50 pounds, climb stairs in a building that is not fully accessible, and crouch, kneel, stoop or crawl with ease.
 (Modifications may be made to enable qualified individuals with permanent or temporary disabilities to perform the essential functions of this position.)

 - Willingness to: furnish written information regarding any criminal convictions; submit to fingerprinting and an Illinois Department of Child and Family Services (DCFS) background check; provide a recent state health examination form completed by a healthcare professional, including proof of required immunizations.